Skip to Main Content

 It consists of interior wall anchor plates connected by steel rods to underground anchors embedded deep in stable soils away from the foundation walls.

 Using specialized equipment, crews build tension within the anchor system by tightening the rods, creating powerful opposing forces between the interior and exterior anchors.
-This arrests wall bowing while simultaneously beginning to pull and straighten buckled walls.
+This stops wall bowing while simultaneously beginning to pull and straighten buckled walls.

 6. Channel Anchors